Laminitis: Cryotherapy

 Cooling of the hoof in the developmental stages of laminitis has been shown to have a protective effect when horses are experimentally exposed to carbohydrate overload.
 Feet placed in ice slurries were less likely to experience laminitis than "uniced" feet.
 Cryotherapy reduces inflammatory events in the lamellae.
 Ideally, limbs should be placed in an ice bath up to the level of the knee or hock.
 Hooves need to be maintained at a temperature less than 10 degrees Celsius at the hoof wall, for 24–72 hours.

-In the case of a full-blown case of laminitis, use of a cold water spa proved effective in the treatment of Bal a Bali.
+In the case of a full-blown case of laminitis, use of a cold water spa proved effective in the treatment of the thoroughbred racehorse Bal a Bali.
 For the first three days, Bal a Bali was kept in the spa for eight hours at a time.
 Once his condition stabilized, he continued to be put in the spa twice a day over the next few months.
+He eventually recovered enough to win two Grade 1 races before retiring to stud.